emanuel2718/termitype/README.md

 ## Themes

 Termitype includes a curated collection of themes sourced from the [iTerm2 Ghostty Color Schemes Repo](https://github.com/mbadolato/iTerm2-Color-Schemes/tree/master/ghostty) repository.
-Themes are automatically fetched during the build process and can be previewed and changed in real-time.
+Themes  can be previewed and changed in real-time.

 ## Contributing